satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 make scientific review and science a more welcoming community, and more desirable career choice.

-Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue.
-\ :sup:``[a] <#cmnt1>`_`\

 \*Relevance of code review systems:\*

-In a software project, code reviews are performed by people who are conversant with a particular section of code along with people who are versed in the general stylistic guidelines as well as code optimization for execution speed, memory consumption and readability.
-Since the review process is open, the code tends to get reviewed by the most pertinent as well as a diverse group of people\ :sup:``[b] <#cmnt2>`_`\ .
+ode reviews are performed by people who are knowledgeable about a particular section of code along with people who are versed in the general stylistic guidelines as well as code optimization for execution speed, memory consumption and readability.
+Since the review process is open, the code tends to get reviewed by the most pertinent as well as a diverse group of people\ :sup:``[a] <#cmnt1>`_`\ .
 This results in making the code the best it can be as the overall goal is to improve the quality of the software through constructive criticism.

-However, since the entire code is maintained in an online repository, registered members can continue to comment on the code beyond it being accepted.
-Furthermore, this allows for bugs to be detected and improvements to be made beyond initial review.
+However, since the entire code is maintained in an online repository, registered members can continue to comment on the code beyond the time when it is integrated into the codebase.
+Furthermore, this allows for bugs to be detected and improvements to be made well beyond the initial review.

 \*Enhancing code review systems for article review:\*

-While such code review stops once the pull request is accepted or merged into the main code, we recommend leaving the comment thread open.

-As shown in the figure, ...

 Metrics